civican/legisinfo/44-1/bills/C-332/bill_text.md

-# Bill C-332: An Act to amend the Criminal Code (coercive
+# Bill C-332: An Act to amend the Criminal Code (coercive control of intimate partner)

 ## Summary